DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 ### Insight 6

-Both participants were positive about the onboarding prototype design and found the structure of a list useful but it wasn’t considered an essential change.
+Both participants were positive about the onboarding prototype design and found the structure of a list useful but it was not considered an essential change.

 #### Supporting detail and evidence